benessilfie/Responsive-Form/README.md

 # Responsive Form

-This project is a form built with to be responsive with flexbox
+This is a form built with to be responsive with flexbox

 ## Art - Desktop View